joelchrono12/joelchrono12.ml/_posts/2022-06-04-the-smartphones-ive-owned-so-far.md

 permalink: /blog/the-smartphones-i've-owned-so-far/
 layout: post
 date: 2022-06-04 09:36:00 -0500
-host: fosstodon.org
+host: benign.town
 username: joel
-com_id: idcomments
+com_id: 108430406507659867
 ---

-My first blogpost when I created this blog was about [Android launchers and customization](/blog/android-launchers/), and I talked a little bit about my history with smartphones and how much I liked to customize them and make them mine.
+My first post when I started this blog was about [Android launchers and customization](/blog/android-launchers/), and I talked a little bit about my history with smartphones and how much I liked to customize them and make them mine.

 So I thought it was about time I went ahead and wrote about the history of devices I've owned and played around with, I thought it would be fun to make a trip down memory lane...

 # The dark times

 First, what did I have before Android was even a thing?
-Well, I was just a kid back then, so I don't remeber specific models, but I atleast know the type of phone and brands I had.
+Well, I was just a kid back then, so I don't remember specific models, but I at least know the type of phone and brands I had.

 My first cellphone could not do phone calls, it was a Nokia phone that was locked down so it would only work in the US (I didn't live in the US).
 It had a green monochrome screen that served me well to play simple games such as Snake and Space Impact.
-It was a wonderful little thing with tons of battery and fun, it resembled a classic Nokia 3310, but the up and down keys were in the middle.
+It was a wonderful little thing with tons of battery and fun, it resembled a classic Nokia 3310, but the up and down keys were in the middle (Kinda like the 3510, but I remember the keys being separated).
 I have not found a picture of it anywhere.

 After that, my second device would be a Sony Ericcson, after some googling I was able to find that it was a K300i.
 I remember playing a Darts game on it, as well as recording a lot of videos of me practicing magic tricks, the quality was not great, but kinda decent back then.
 Again, I didn't really had a SIM card, so no phone calls.